 The universe of potential securities is defined by a series of eligibility criteria.
 In order to preserve replicability and investability, the number of securities selected within each market is limited, depending on the size of the market and liquidity considerations.
 When the actual number of securities in the market exceeds the limit, a market profile process is applied to select the securities that will be included in the index.
 The market profile process refines the universe of eligible securities to identify the most representative and liquid securities, producing an index that is replicable and investable.

-- Credit Quality.
+- Credit quality.
 Eligible instruments must be investment grade (BBB- or higher).
 The average rating from Moody’s, S&P and Fitch is considered when available.
 Instruments downgraded to below investment grade are removed from the index upon monthly reconstitution.

-- Instrument Type.
+- Instrument type.
 Outside of derivatives instruments, only fixed-rate, non-callable (except for mortgage-backed securities) bullet bonds or sinking funds issued by developed and emerging governments, corporations and securitization entities are eligible.

-- Remaining Maturity.
-All emerging market, inflation-protected, corporate and securitized bonds must have at least 12 months remaining until maturity.
+- Remaining maturity.
+All emerging market, inflation protected, corporate and securitized bonds must have at least 12 months remaining until maturity.
 Securities with maturities of less than 12 months upon monthly reconstitution are excluded from the index.

-- Minimum Par Amount Outstanding.
+- Minimum par amount outstanding.
 Eligible instruments must have a current par amount outstanding greater than or equal to a minimum amount that differs by instrument and is currency specific.
 Minimum par for inflation-protected bonds is 2 billion USD or the approximate foreign currency equivalent.
-For corporate bonds the minimum is 500 million USD, 100 million GBP or 300 million CAD, EUR, AUD or CHF.
-Securitized bonds must have minimum par of 1 billion CAD or EUR, 100 million GBP, 300 million CHF, 2 billion SEK or 3 billion DKK.
+For corporate bonds, the minimum is 500 million USD, 100 million GBP or 300 million CAD, EUR, AUD or CHF.
+Securitized bonds must have a minimum par of 1 billion CAD or EUR, 100 million GBP, 300 million CHF, 2 billion SEK or 3 billion DKK.
 For emerging markets, the minimum for external bonds is 500 million USD or EUR, while local bonds must have a minimum local currency equivalent of 100 million USD.

-The market profile process is used for the corporate, securitized, and emerging market local bond sub-indexes of GLADI.
+The market profile process is used for the corporate, securitized and emerging market local bond sub-indexes of GLADI.
 The objective of the process is to create an index that is replicable and investable by identifying the most representative and liquid bonds in each sector of the market.

-The market profile process for each sub-index varies depending on the particular attributes of that sector, but the basic process involves three steps, illustrated in Figure 6 with an example from the U.S. Corporates sub-index.
+The market profile process for each sub-index varies depending on the particular attributes of that sector, but the basic process involves three steps, illustrated in Figure 6 with an example from the U.S. corporates sub-index.

-- Create a market structure matrix, which classifies all bonds according to the most relevant factors in that market.
+1. Create a market structure matrix, which classifies all bonds according to the most relevant factors in that market.

-- Calculate the number of bonds to be selected for the market profile for each cell by multiplying the cell’s market share by the overall target number of bonds for the sub-index.
+2. Calculate the number of bonds to be selected for the market profile for each cell by multiplying the cell’s market share by the overall target number of bonds for the sub-index.

 Streamlined market profiles are also used for the interest rate swap and emerging market foreign exchange components of the index.
-A basket of 2-year, 5-year, 10-year, and 30-year swaps are used to represent the interest rate swap sub-indexes, while a basket of 1-month, 2-month, and 3-month foreign exchange forwards are used to represent the emerging market currency sub-index.
+A basket of 2-year, 5-year, 10-year and 30-year swaps are used to represent the interest rate swap sub-indexes, while a basket of 1-month, 2-month and 3-month foreign exchange forwards are used to represent the emerging market currency sub-index.